nephilimboy/SDN_based_Service_Discovery_and_Assignment_Framework/README.md

 ![Farmers Market Finder Demo](Topology.gif)

 ## Mobility Model
-A short demo of mobility model where UE (such as cars) moves from one MEC server to another
+A short demo of mobility model.
+The mobility model add/remove UE (such as cars) to/from the network.
+The UE moves across the network and connect/disconnects to/from the switches.

 ![Farmers Market Finder Demo](Mobility.gif)